I MOW A LOT.

 Today, from the distance of a few acres, I see our Victorian-style country house, the place we raised our kids.
 I see the wrap-around porch my wife loves so much.
 I spot her colorful hanging baskets, wrapping around the porch that wraps around our home.

-Anymore, I always do this.
-When I mow, I gaze at my house across the fresh-cut field, and I’m overcome with love.
+When I mow, I always gaze at my house across the fresh-cut field, and I’m overcome with love.
 Not young love, with its promise and hope.
 Old, deep love.
 Content love.
 Near-the-end love, with a dash of heartache.

 What comes after the wave of love, what always comes next is I think about the big block of life I’ve used up, and the small chunk that’s left.
 Bittersweet isn’t exactly the right word, but it’ll do.